 This article is part of a series called Successful Queries.
 It features actual query letter examples to literary agents that were successful for authors.
 In addition to the successful query letter, you’ll also see the thoughts from the writer’s literary agent as to why the letter worked.
 Today’s features Anna Quinn's letter to her agent Gordon Warnock (Fuse Literary) about her novel The Night Child, formerly titled Split.

 Anna Quinn is a writer, teacher, and the owner of The Writers’ Workshoppe and Imprint Bookstore in Port Townsend, Wash.
 She is a published poet and essayist with 26 years of experience teaching and leading writing workshops across the country.
-Anna’s first novel, The Night Child, published by Blackstone Publishing, will be released Jan.
-30th, 2018.
+Anna’s first novel, The Night Child, published by Blackstone Publishing, will be released on January 30, 2018.

 Gordon Warnock is a founding partner at Fuse Literary, serving as a literary agent and Editorial Director of Short Fuse Publishing.
 He brings years of experience as a senior agent, marketing director, editor for independent publishers, publishing consultant, and author coach.
 He frequently teaches workshops and gives keynote speeches at conferences and MFA programs nationwide.
 He is an honors graduate of CSUS with a B.A. in Creative and Professional Writing.